Authum emerges as highest bidder for Reliance Home Finance | Business

 The voting that started on May 31 and concluded on June 19 saw participation from over 91 per cent of the lenders by value, sources said, adding lenders have voted in favour of Authum's plan over other bids.

+In this connection, the lead bank on behalf of lenders of RHFL under the Inter-Creditor Agreement (ICA) has issued a letter of intent (LOI) dated June 19, 2021 in favour of the company, the filing said.
+The LOI is subject to the terms and conditions stated in the LOI including statutory and regulatory approvals, it added. ''We believe that the acquisition of RHF, a reputed lending franchise to affordable housing and housing segments make our company a significant player in diversified financial services,'' it said.

-Authum is a domestic NBFC with around 15 years of presence and over Rs 1,500 crore networth as on December 31, 2021.
+Authum is a domestic NBFC with around 15 years of presence and over Rs 1,500 crore networth as of December 31, 2020.

-The resolution plan of Authum was selected as it offered Highest Net Present Value (NPV) and has fewer and reasonable conditions, they said.
+The resolution plan of Authum with assets under management (AUM) of approx Rs 2,200 crore as was selected as it offered Highest Net Present Value (NPV) and has fewer and reasonable conditions, sources said.

 The bid by the NBFC scored highest in terms of ease of implementation and found to be comprehensive for all the stakeholders including RHF employees and customers, sources said.